 Are we to take these as meaning Aramaic?
 That is what many scholars do, because words like 'Golgotha', or 'place of the skull', seem to be closer to Aramaic than Hebrew.
 The problem is, does that mean we can interpret every time Scripture says "in Hebrew" as meaning "in Aramaic"?
 Some argue precisely that, saying that what is meant by "Hebrew" here is whatever language the Jews spoke, but this is highly confusing when the two are distinct languages.
 If "in Hebrew" in the New Testament Greek always meant "in Aramaic", how would the Bible tell us if somebody were actually speaking Hebrew and not Aramaic?
 Are the two languages interchangeable?
-We will see that though the two languages were both Semitic, in the minds of the Israelites themselves the two languages were distinctly separate.
+We will see that though the two languages were distinctly separate.